gallorob/Hnefatafl-AI/README.md

   * Current bots are:
     - TaflBotRandom; just moves randomly (it chooses randomly from a list of valid moves)
     - TaflBotBasic; evaluates the best move it can make in the current turn
+    - TaflBotMinimax; uses a vanilla minimax algorithm to evaluate the best move it can make with a defined lookahed.